 With only the image of PLA channel selected, go to Image | Adjust | Threshold.
 A Threshold window for the image will open.
 Select Default as the threshold method, Red as the color, and check the Dark background box.
 Using the upper track on the window, slide the bar towards the right until all PLA foci are distinctly highlighted in the image.

 Record the value in the box to the right of the upper track and take note of what value was used to set the threshold.
-Select Apply in the Threshold window to finalize the threshold, and the image will convert to a wselecte background with only the threshold foci visible as black dots (Figure 2D).
+Select Apply in the Threshold window to finalize the threshold, and the image will convert to a white background with only the threshold foci visible as black dots (Figure 2D).
 Test the threshold on several negative control images to ensure that it is appropriate for capturing all PLA foci from image to image before quantitation.

-NOTE: A threshold value between 30–40 is a good starting point for identifying PLA in the germline; however, the ideal value may vary depending on background.
+NOTE: To view threshold foci as black dots on white background, go to Process | Binary | Options… and uncheck the Black background box.
+A threshold value between 30–40 is a good starting point for identifying PLA in the germline; however, the ideal value may vary depending on background.

 To quantify the PLA foci, apply the ROI generated from steps 12.3–12.3.1 to the threshold image by selecting the ROI name from the ROI manager window.
 The outline of the ROI should appear on the image in the same location as it was from the source image (Figure 2E).